csabapalfi/basic-html-css/README.md

 * and float to wrap around content (as originally intended)
 * new CSS specs: watch out for ```flex-``` and ```grid-``` based properties—that

-### uniquely Positioning Elements
+### uniquely positioning elements

 * precisely positioning elements: floats or inline-block might not do the job
-* typically, most positioning can be handled without the use of the position property and box offset properties, but in certain cases they can be extremely helpful
+* typically, most positioning can be handled without this
 * can use the ```position``` property with box offset properties
 * position: how an element is positioned on a page, if it appears in the normal flow of the document
 * box offset properties moving elements to ```top right bottom``` or  ```left```